 Video is approximately 13 minutes.

-Windows Media Player 7.0 or higher is required.
+Windows Media Player is required

 - Provide information concerning court related programs that may affect the way you want to handle your case

 - Accept guilty pleas, in certain types of cases, for those who want to plead guilty today.

 - Schedule new court dates for those who want to have a trial or want more time to decide what to do.

 - Advise you of rights to a court appointed attorney

 Before we go into greater detail, let us tell you the rules concerning conduct and security in the courtroom.

 The Sheriff's Department is responsible for your security and conduct in the courtroom.
 Here are the rules for you to follow: